 Don’t go to those areas where there is high demand for drivers (Don’t Follow the Herd) See the explanation here.
 In certain conditions where there is high demand for drivers, there is more competition.
 And where there is competition, there is more chance for a decrease in Fares.

-So If you go to this type of places where there is high demand, you will probably face the decrease in revenue.
+So If you go to this type of places where there is high demand, you will probably face a decrease in revenue.
 I will suggest to not participate in that type of areas.

 4. Know when to take advantage of surge fares

 There are certain conditions where log out of from your App will help in increase in revenue.
 Don’t know how?
 Le’ts have a look at this Example:

 The Nightclub off at 2:00 am, therefore everyone has to return to their homes.
 Then there is a rush and demand for Uber drivers.
 Keep in mind theTip no. 3.